*Gen Zers 3X More Likely than Boomers to Sell Unwanted Gifts for Cash*

-- More than one-third (38%) of respondents said that simplifying their life and "accumulating less stuff" is one of their New Year's resolutions for 2020.
+- More than one-third (38%) of Americans said that simplifying their life and "accumulating less stuff" is one of their New Year's resolutions for 2020.

-- Nearly 1 in 3 (30%) of Gen Z respondents plan to sell their unwanted gifts, more than triple the percentage of Baby Boomers (9%) who say they plan to do so.
+- Three in 10 (30%) Gen Z Americans plan to sell their unwanted gifts, more than triple the percentage of Baby Boomers (9%) who say they plan to do so.

-- Gen Xers are a little more likely to "regift" their holiday gift rejects -- 32% plan to give unwanted holiday presents as gifts, vs. 28% of respondents overall.
+- Gen Xers are a little more likely to "regift" their holiday gift rejects -- 32% plan to give unwanted holiday presents as gifts, vs. 28% of Americans overall.